sahilj4in/FinSure/Readme.md

 # FinSure - Loan Approval Prediction

 ## 🚀 Project Overview
-LoanEase is a **machine learning-based loan approval prediction system** that helps assess whether a loan applicant is likely to be approved or rejected.
+FinSure is a **machine learning-based loan approval prediction system** that helps assess whether a loan applicant is likely to be approved or rejected.
 Using a trained **Random Forest model**, the system predicts loan eligibility based on key financial and demographic factors such as income, credit history, and employment status.

 ## 🛠️ Technologies Used
 - **Python (Flask)** - Backend web framework